RISC-KC/basic_rv32s/guidelines/development_log.md

 With that, RV32I37F verification is complete—2025-03-03 23:34.
 RV32I37F is done.

-Nine minutes left in evening study… I’ll sketch more of the pipeline and call it a day.
+Nine minutes left in evening study...
+I’ll sketch more of the pipeline and call it a day.
 Keep moving forward.

 ### [2025.03.04.]
 Today I planned to continue the 2-stage pipeline design and place the EX/MEM register.